sonofmagic/weapp-tailwindcss/how-to-build-components-by-tailwindcss/README.md

 ## Not OK

-- module css, this will change css selector
+- module css, this will change css selector (add hash)